jaimetur/PhotoMigrator/help/2-automated-migration.md

 - **Example 3**:
 ```
-./CloudPhotoMigrator.run --source=immich-2 target=/homes/local_folder
+./CloudPhotoMigrator.run --source=immich-2 target=/homes/local_folder --person=Peter --from-date=2024
 ```

 In this example, the Tool will do an Automated Migration Process which has two steps:

-  - First, the Tool will connect to your Immich Photos account 1 (if you have configured properly the Config.ini file) and will pull all the assets found in your account (separating those associated to som Album(s), of those without any Album associated).
+  - First, the Tool will connect to your Immich Photos account 2 (if you have configured properly the Config.ini file) and will pull all the assets found in your account where Peter have been labeled as person, and whose date is after 01/02/2024 (separating those associated to som Album(s), of those without any Album associated).

   - In parallel, the Tool will push all the pulled assets into the local folder '/homes/local_folder' creating a folder structure with all the Albums in the subfolder 'Albums' and all the assets without albums associated into the subfolder 'No-Albums'.